 Utopias in the Anthropocene (Working Title)

 My current book project, under contract with Cambridge University Press, contributes to the recovery of utopianism (broadly understood here as encompassing but eu-topian and dys-topian dimensions) by analyzing a major global challenge: climate change.
-Its key assumption is that tackling such a complex problem inevitably gives rise to utopian thinking and acting.
-My aim is to track utopianism in three domains – political theory, art and social movements – so as to pursue two objectives: (1) to excavate the main eutopian and dystopian tendencies in contemporary discussions about climate change; and (2), to provide orientation for our planetary future on the basis of which a political theory of radical transformation that avoids the pitfalls of fatalism and wishful thinking.
-My methodology will be grounded in political theory but interdisciplinary in its outlook, engaging with insights from utopian studies and the environmental humanities.
+Its key assumption is that tackling such a complex problem inevitably gives rise to utopian thought and practice.
+My objective is to track utopianism in two domains – political and social theory as well as narrative art – so as to pursue two objectives: (1) to uncover the key eutopian and dystopian tendencies in contemporary debates around the Anthropocene; and (2), to provide orientation for our planetary future on the basis of which a political theory of radical transformation, avoiding both fatalism and wishful thinking, can emerge.
+The book’s methodology is grounded in political theory but interdisciplinary in its outlook, engaging with insights from utopian studies and the environmental humanities.

-To get a sense of how I approach the broad topic of utopianism, have a look at my recent journal papers in Perspectives on Politics, Constellations and Political Theory.
+To get a sense of how I approach the broad topic of utopianism, take a look at my recent journal papers in Perspectives on Politics, Constellations and Political Theory.